 Gravitational waves might help solve cosmology’s open questions.
 Gravitational waves are perturbations in the fabric of spacetime which propagate at the speed of light.
 Gravitational waves are very special, since they do not interact with matter during their travel, i.e. they arrive to us through cosmological distances unchanged.
 From their detection we can directly infer the distance of the source d (see Eq.
 1).
 This is a crucial information for cosmological measurements.

 However, this type of radiation is very weak and its detection has represented a major challenge.
 The first detection was finally achieved only recently, in 2015, with a signal produced by the coalescence of two black holes.
 In 2017, combining the detection of gravitational waves from a binary neutron star merger with observations of electromagnetic waves (light), the source’s host galaxy could be identified.
 It represented a major break-through, as it allowed us a completely new measurement of the Hubble constant.
 The inferred value was 70+12-8 km/Mpc s.
 This measurement will become more and more accurate as we combine more gravitational wave detections.

-At the Paris Centre for Cosmological Physics we study how gravitational waves can help solve issues in modern cosmology.
+At the APC laboratory, we study how gravitational waves can help solve issues in modern cosmology.
 In particular, we investigate the level of accuracy that can be reached with future gravitational wave detectors in the measurement of the Hubble constant.
 In fact, the main limitation at present is represented by the precision in the source’s luminosity distance measurement.
 In order to improve on this parameter’s estimation, our detectors need to effectively detect the two polarizations of gravitational waves, i.e. the directions in which the gravitational wave oscillates.
 Unfortunately, our detectors are not sensitive to the two polarizations at the same time.
 For this reason, multiple gravitational wave detectors are needed to localise a signal.